Who needs the HPV vaccine? How many doses? What about side effects? Get answers to these questions and more.By Mayo Clinic Staff

-The cervical cancer vaccine is recommended for girls and boys ages 11 to 12, although it can be given as early as age 9.
-It's important for girls and boys to receive the vaccine before they have sexual contact and are exposed to HPV.
-Once infected with HPV, the vaccine might not be as effective or might not work at all.
-Also, response to the vaccine is better at younger ages than it is at older ages.
+The HPV vaccine is recommended for girls and boys ages 11 or 12, although it can be given as early as age 9.
+It's ideal for girls and boys to receive the vaccine before they have sexual contact and are exposed to HPV.
+Research has shown that receiving the vaccine at a young age isn't linked to an earlier start of sexual activity.

-Both vaccines are given as a series of three injections over a six-month period.
+All three vaccines are given as a series of three injections over a six-month period.
 The second dose is given one to two months after the first dose, and the third dose is given six months after the first dose.

-The cervical cancer vaccine isn't recommended for pregnant women or people who are moderately or severely ill.
+The HPV vaccine isn't recommended for pregnant women or people who are moderately or severely ill.
 Tell your doctor if you have any severe allergies, including an allergy to yeast or latex.
 Also, if you've had a life-threatening allergic reaction to any component of the vaccine or to a previous dose of the vaccine, you shouldn't get the vaccine.

 Sometimes dizziness or fainting occurs after the injection.
 Remaining seated for 15 minutes after the injection can reduce the risk of fainting.
-In addition, Cervarix might also cause nausea, vomiting, diarrhea or abdominal pain.
+In addition, headache, nausea, vomiting, fatigue or weakness also may occur.